-As part of our series on digestive health, today we are diving into the topic of probiotics.
-Our everything guide to finding the best probiotic for you is all about what these microorganisms are and the role they play in your digestion, and beyond!
+As part of our series on digestive health, today we’re diving into the topic of probiotics.
+Our everything guide to finding the best probiotic for you is all about what these microorganisms are and the role they play in your digestion and beyond!

 Probiotics are especially helpful after a round of antibiotics, as these drugs kill both infectious and healthy bacteria.
 When healthy bacteria are killed off, the harmful bacteria flourish.
 This can lead to indigestion, flare-ups in the skin, or imbalances in the vaginal microbiome.

 How To Choose The Best Probiotic For You

 While more research is necessary to fully understand the benefits of different probiotic strains, we do know that not all probiotics are created equal.
 The Lactobacilli, for instance, live in our digestive, urinary, and genital systems and can be found in some fermented foods like yogurt.
 Bifidobacteria normally live in the intestines as lactic acid bacteria, and are also found in fermented foods.

 According to registered dietitian Alex Caspero, MA, RD, “For certain conditions, you want to ensure you’re taking the strand that is most likely to benefit you.”
 Here’s a simple breakdown to help you determine the best probiotic for you.

 Best Probiotic for: Acne, Vaginal Health, Diarrhea

 L. acidophilus is one of the most widely recognized probiotics.
 Consumption of it has been steady since the 1920s when doctors would recommend acidophilus milk to treat constipation and diarrhea.

 These microbes survive stomach passage and are able to colonize in the intestine.
 There’s good evidence looking at Acidophilus NCFM in treating vaginal infections.
 Other studies show that it has been demonstrated in humans to reduce problems associated with lactose intolerance and even decrease the risk of colon cancer .